Real entropy rigidity under quasi-conformal deformations

 \end{definition} It is easy to check that $h\mapsto\tilde{h}$ is an involution which respects the ring structure of the set of $\Bbb{C}$-valued functions on the Riemann sphere; takes homeomorphisms to homeomorphisms and finally, it commutes with differential operators $\frac{\partial}{\partial z}$ and $\frac{\partial}{\partial\bar{z}}$:

-We are going to briefly review the theory of quasi-conformal deformations of rational maps developed in \cite{MR1620850}.
+We now briefly review the theory of quasi-conformal deformations of rational maps developed in \cite{MR1620850}.
 A concise treatment could be found in one of the additional chapters of \cite{MR2241787}.
 Let $f$ be an arbitrary real rational function of degree $d$.
 The quasi-conformal (q.c.) conjugacy class of $f$, denoted by ${\rm{qc}}(f)$, consists of those rational maps $g$ which are quasi-conformally conjugate to $f$.
 The space

 of Möbius conjugacy classes of maps in ${\rm{qc}}(f)$ is called the \textit{moduli space} of the rational map $f$ and the natural map ${\rm{M}}(f)\hookrightarrow\mathcal{M}_d(\Bbb{C})$ is an injection of complex orbifolds.
 In analogy with the theory of the moduli spaces of Riemann surfaces, the moduli space ${\rm{qc}}(f)$ is the quotient of a \textit{Teichmüller space} under a discrete group action: